flutter/website/src/get-started/flutter-for/android-devs.md

 ### How do I show the progress for a long-running task?

-In Android you would typically show a `ProgressBar` view in your UI while executing a long running task on a background thread.
+In Android you would typically show a `ProgressBar` view in your UI while executing a long-running task on a background thread.

 In Flutter, use a `ProgressIndicator` widget.
 Show the progress programmatically by controlling when it's rendered